-Submitted by: David Kehler, County Extension Director/Agriculture Agent
+Submitted by: David Kehler, Butler County Extension Ag Program Coordinator

-Fall and early winter is a good time to start planning a control program for eastern redcedar in Kansas.
-Eastern redcedar infests grazinglands throughout the state.
+Fall and early winter is a good time to start planning a control program for eastern redcedar on range and pasture in Kansas.
+Eastern redcedar infests grasslands throughout the state.
 It can be especially common on rangeland or pasture that has not been burned for several years.
-If left uncontrolled, eastern redcedar can completely take over grazinglands, intercepting rainfall and reducing forage production.
+If left uncontrolled, eastern redcedar can completely take over grasslands, intercepting rainfall and reducing forage production.
 The annual rate of redcedar invasion can be remarkable.

 Eastern redcedar is a non-sprouting plant.
-It does not re-sprout from belowground plant parts like hedge or honey locust.
 This simplifies the control measures, in some ways.
 There are three principal methods of controlling eastern redcedar.
-In order of preference, the methods are:

-Prescribed burning

-Fire can kill or damage eastern redcedar if there is enough fuel on the grazingland.
+In order of preference, the methods are: Prescribed burning - Fire can kill or damage eastern redcedar if there is enough fuel to carry the fire.
 A normal fire will control redcedars that are less than three to four feet tall.
-Redcedar normally grows about 6-12 inches a year, so as long as grazingland managers burn every 3 to 4 years, that should keep most or all of the redcedars under control.
-Fire may not kill the entire plant, but if at least twothirds or three-fourths of the needles are scorched, the plants will eventually die.
-If only half or less of the needles are scorched, the plants will probably survive.
+Redcedar normally grows about 6-12 inches a year, so as long as grassland managers burn every 3 to 4 years, that should keep most or all of the redcedar under control.
+Fire may not kill the entire plant, but if at least two-thirds or three-fourths of the needles are scorched, the plants will eventually die.

 The most difficult situations are when there is a thick stand of redcedar, or many of the plants are more than four feet tall.
 Under these conditions, fire will probably not be acceptably effective.
 Late summer rest should be used in grazing management to allow accumulation of enough fine fuel to ignite trees when the prescribed burn occurs.

-Mechanical control
+Smaller cedar trees can be cut and stacked under larger trees.
+They can serve as ladder fuels taking fire from the ground up into the canopy of larger trees.
+Burning can take place just about any time, but February-March might be ideal as trees are dry and seem to ignite easily.
+Timing of the prescribed burn depends on your objectives.

-Redcedars can be killed if they are clipped off near ground level, below the first green branch.
+Mechanical control - Redcedars can be killed outright if they are clipped off near ground level, below the first green branch.
 Where clipping or mowing hasn't been effective, it's because the plants were not cut low enough.
+Even clipping three inches off the ground may not be low enough in some cases.
 Managers should try to get as close to ground level as possible.
 Clipping may be the only way of controlling eastern redcedar that is more than four feet tall.
 Clipping is sometimes easier to do if the plants have first been burned - even if the plants survived the fire.
 If the fire was reasonably hot, it will almost always sear off many of the lower branches, which makes it easier to get to when operating a clipper, mower, or chainsaw.
-Redcedar can be controlled by clipping or mowing at any time of the year.